Asset: 100 MW Solar Farm (share of ownership)

 - Has very low maintenance costs

-- It is not transportable if you move from the house where it is installed
+- Traditional rooftop solar systems are not transportable if you move from the property where it is installed

-- If it is an investment property it will be the tenant rather than the owner who benefits from the power savings
+- When installed on an investment property it will be the tenant rather than the owner who benefits from the power savings

 - If you live in an apartment or are a renter you generally can’t get solar panels installed